 This project will build important new tools for understanding the role of the immune system in amyotrophic lateral sclerosis (ALS), a form of motor neuron disease (MND).
-Inflammatory responses by resident brain and spinal cord immune cells (microglia) have an important role in ALS/MND and are key targets for therapy.
-Until now, research on microglia has been largely restricted to cells from animal origin.
+Inflammatory responses by the resident brain and spinal cord immune cells (microglia) have an important role in ALS/MND and are key targets for therapy.
+Until now, research on microglia has been largely restricted to cells of animal origin.
 We now have new techniques to generate microglia directly from ALS/MND patients to help understand the disease and test patient-specific drugs to modulate the immune response in the brain and spinal cord.
 This project will provide a new approach to investigating and treating inflammation in MND.